Priyanka090192/qa-random-date-generator-test/bug-report.md

 ---

 ## 8. IMP‑002 (UX Suggestion)
-**Title:** Start Date = End Date
+**Title:** Start Date = End Date with multiple count
 **Severity:** N/A
 **Priority:** Low
 **Description:**
-When Start Date = End Date, only one date is generated
+When the Start Date and End Date are the same and multiple dates are requested, the same date is repeated for all outputs.
+This is expected behavior due to the limited date range.
 **Suggested Improvement:**
-Show a small note in the UI explaining this to the user
+Add a small note or tooltip in the UI informing users that requesting multiple dates with a single-day range will result in repeated dates.
+This enhances clarity and prevents confusion.